micahgodbolt/fluent-ui-react-staging/packages/base/src/components/Menu/README.md

 An extra consideration needs to be made for forcing focus into the menu item on hover.
 Menus on most Microsoft desktop applications work this way.
 We should ensure there is a way to achieve this behavior through composition or props.

+#### Submenu Items
+Should have all of the same states and behaviors except for it shouldn't get an onClick.

+Needs to provide a way for menus to open on hover as many submenus have that behavior.

+##### Open
+The menu item should have different state depending on if it is open or not

 ### Theming && customization
 The menu should have as few opinions on theming as possible, allowing the items to determine customizations as much as possible.
 There should also be a way to easily remove the theme entirely from the menu so the items can determine the look and feel.